jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/definitions.md

 ---
-heading: Definitions
+# heading:
+title: "Definitions by Spinoza"
-title: "What is Local Motion?"
+# What is Local Motion?"
 image: "/covers/cartesian.jpg"
 description: "Here the only requirement is that everyone should attend to his perceptions as accurately as possible"
 writer: